Saltar al contenido

 April 17, 2024

-HCA Florida Osceola Hospital announced it has ranked 5th in Coronary Intervention excellence by Healthgrades, as well as America's 100 Best Hospitals in Coronary Intervention and America's 50 Best Hospitals for Vascular Surgery.
+HCA Florida Osceola Hospital also ranked in America's 100 Best Hospitals in Coronary Intervention and America's 50 Best Hospitals for Vascular Surgery.